PUM14-GutenTag/GutenTag/README.md

 **Launch Docker Desktop**.
 Then open the root directory in the terminal and run

+`docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`.

+To rebuild the containers and then start, run

-`docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`
+`docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --build`

 This will launch all of the services in different containers, install their dependencies and configure them to communicate on a local network.

-If you get an error saying that the database does not exist.
-Try running `docker-compose down -v` and then starting docker-compose again.

 The frontend should now be reachable at your configured hostname.
 The frontend can be reached at ${SERVER_NAME}/ and the backend can be reached at ${SERVER_NAME}/api/

+### Common errors

+if you get an error when upping the containers saying that the database does not exist.
+Try running `docker-compose down -v` and then starting docker-compose again.

+If you've changed some database models, make sure to reset the database by accessing [http:localhost:5000/reset/](http:localhost:5000/reset/).
+Keep in mind that the reset endpoint is not reachable in production mode.

+When running production, your code changes are not automatically applied, meaning you need to rebuild the docker images.

 ### Logging in